 It goes without saying that pitching a tent in the rain requires an extra level of skill and experience to do the job right and as efficiently as possible so that you can nestle into the shelter without further ado.
 Follow our step-by-step guide for how to pitch a tent in the rain for the best (and driest!) results:

-- Select your site carefully, as we’ve outlined above.
+- Select your site carefully, as outlined above.
 A gentle slope, away from rain puddles, pools, rivers or other conglomerations of water should do nicely.
 Avoid flat ground and steep slopes, and always place the entrance to the tent facing downhill.

 - Ideally, you’d also choose a pitching spot where tarp can be utilised as an additional “roof” over your tent, in amongst trees or jutting rock formations.
 Try to locate such a spot on elevated ground with a slight slope, and use ropes and cords inserted into the metal eyelets of the tarp to hang up the sheet.